-Support your local farmers and buy your fresh produce at the Saturday Farmers’ Market and find everything you need straight from the farm!
+Support your local farmers and small businesses at the Saturday Farmers’ Market!

 Customers who spend their CalFresh EBT benefits at the City of